Huawei P30 Pro

 The battery delivered 24 hours of solid, heavy use.

+EMUI has some battery saving measures to stretch any remaining amount out if you really need it, but I’ve simply never had the need to activate them.
 In our YouTube video benchmark test, I played a 1080p video on the P30 Pro with brightness at the max, and it managed to last a whopping 16 hours and 4 minutes.
-That puts every other phone to shame.
+That puts every other phone to shame and is a massive selling point for the P30 Pro.

 Price, warranty, and availability